About:

 Fact: the similarity score range is different for different modalities.

 If 2 similar texts have a similarity score in the range of 0.9.
 A text and a corresponding image would be having a similarity score in the range of 0.3-0.4.
-You’ll be required to solve for this disparity.
-(More on this in a later blog!)
+You’ll be required to solve for this disparity either through normalization or by using custom training techniques.

 Summary